 In [II.1] the author mentions an episode where a soldier from the regiment explains how the Hungarians in Szeged ridiculed the Czech soldiers by holding their hands up above their heads.

 In [III.1] IR.
 28 re-enters the narrative in connection with a report that two of their battalions on 3 April 1915 by Dukla crossed over to the Russians to the tunes of the regiment's orchestra.
-The regiment was disbanded forever by an Army Order issued by Kaiser Franz Joseph I. and their standard was handed over to the army museum in Vienna.
-The order is read out for the departing soldiers in Királyhida, and so is a related order from Erzherzog Joseph Ferdinand.
+The regiment was disbanded forever by an Army Order issued by Emperor Franz Joseph I. and their standard was handed over to the army museum in Vienna.
+The order is read out for the departing soldiers in Királyhida, and so is a related order from Archduke Joseph Ferdinand.

 The last mention is in [IV.1] as a spy enters Švejk's cell in Przemyśl.
 He claims to have served in IR.
 28 (although he spoke Czech with a Polish accent).